nicole-gathany/BuyFelicia/README.md

 # Buy Felicia mobile application
-This is a mobile application for buying and selling your stuff
+This is a mobile application for buying and selling your stuff.

 # Expo/React Native stuff
 >Why do I have a folder named ".expo" in my project?